agocke/agocke.github.io/content/blog/2016-06-05-ifastenumerable.md

     done:
     ret

-So what's the probability that this is the code that actually gets generated?
+What's the probability that this is the code that actually gets generated?
 Pretty low, actually.
 There are a number of assumptions I made that aren't easy for a compiler to make.
 While it looks like the iteration over the `List` is simple, there are a number of indirect calls in the iteration.
 First,